renatrazumov/AirPi/README.md

 AirPi
 ========

-A Raspberry Pi weather station and air quality monitor.
+A Raspberry Pi weather station and air quality monitor alongside IPFS.

 This is the code for the project located at http://airpi.es